privacyidea/privacyidea/doc/periodictask/eventcounter.rst

 **stats_key**

     This is the name of the statistics key that is written to the ``MonitoringStats`` database table.
-    The event counter key store the current number of counted events, the ``stats_key`` takes the current number and stores it with the timestamp as a time series.
+    The event counter key stores the current number of counted events, the ``stats_key`` takes the current number and stores it with the timestamp as a time series.

 **reset_event_counter**